 Includes over 100 care plans for medical-surgical, maternity/OB, pediatrics, and psychiatric and mental health.
 Interprofessional “patient problems” focus familiarizes you with how to speak to patients.

-Recommended resources and to further your study for this acute pain nursing care plan.
+Suggested resources and references to enhance your understanding of this activity intolerance nursing care plan.

-1. de Souza, V., Salloum Zeitoun, S., Takao Lopes, C., Dias de Oliveira, A. P., de Lima Lopes, J., & Bottura Leite de Barros, A. L. (2015).
+- de Souza, V., Salloum Zeitoun, S., Takao Lopes, C., Dias de Oliveira, A. P., de Lima Lopes, J., & Bottura Leite de Barros, A. L. (2015).
 Clinical usefulness of the definitions for defining characteristics of activity intolerance, excess fluid volume and decreased cardiac output in decompensated heart failure: a descriptive exploratory study.
-Journal of Clinical Nursing24(17-18), 2478-2487.
+Journal of Clinical Nursing, 24(17-18), 2478-2487.